tracyyingyingwang/ARI-Programming-Assignment/README.md

 # ARL-Programming-Assignment
-This work is done by Nial Daly and Ying Wang
+This work is done by Niall Daly and Ying Wang
+Test editing the file ND